Zamiell/isaac-faq/README.md

 Isaac:DebugStirng("foo") -- Fails because the method does not expect the class as the first argument
 ```

-In general, it is pretty annoying to swap back and forth between using periods and colons.
-If this part of Lua bothers you, I recommend using programming mods in TypeScript using the [IsaacScript](https://isaacscript.github.io/) framework.
+In general, it can be pretty annoying to swap back and forth between using periods and colons.
+If this part of Lua bothers you, I recommend programming mods in TypeScript using the [IsaacScript](https://isaacscript.github.io/) framework.
 In TypeScript, you invoke every function with a period, which is nice and consistent.

 <br>